HealthyData-Hub/IBM-Data-Science-and-Machine-Learning-Capstone-Project/README.md

 - How do variables such as payload mass, launch site, number of flights, and orbits affect the success of the first stage landing?
 - Does the rate of successful landings increase over time?
-- What is the best model that can be used for predicitng a successful landing?
+- What is the best model that can be used for predicting a successful landing?

 ## Table of Contents